 - Try to diagnose the cause of the employee’s job performance problem.

-- Be distracted by tears, anger or other outburst.
+- Be distracted by tears or anger.
 Or get sidetracked.

 - Back down (get a commitment for improved job performance).